Nickpizzablock/bwamin/README.md

 File formats are the same from BWA but in `zenith.sam`.
 Do not use the `>` symbol for getting the output.

 Bwamin outputs a `.sam` file, different from `bwa mem`.
 The documentation of the file structure can be found here https://samtools.github.io/hts-specs/SAMv1.pdf

+### Directory
+- bwamin.py: the main code
+- align.py: mainly used with the Smith-Waterman algorithm
+- bwt.py: mainly used with the Burrows-Wheeler algorithm
+- fixfastapy: just for me to get SRA fasta file to run with pyfaidx
+- sambuild.py: easy print functions to make writing to sams easier
+- stress.py: DEPRECATED an attempt to make a binary encoding but failed
+- zenith.sam: default output file
+- benchmark/: where all the test files and benchmark files live
+- benchmark/classExample: Lab 5 mouse
+- benchmark/data: DEPRECATED old useless data
+- benchmark/ecoli: Ecoli samples
+- benchmark/mydata: Ebola samples
+- benchmark/testfiles: made up files

 ## Contributors
 This repo was made by me, Neo Torres (aka Nickpizzablock).
 I drew inspiration from `bwa`, `Smith-Waterman`, and `Needleman-Wunsch`.